Updated: July 26, 2023

 Why is Porto an attractive location for real estate investment?

 Many expats who live in Porto stay in the central districts of the city, although those who prefer to be by the beach live in areas such as Foz do Douro.
-There are many areas in the city to secure your dream property.
+There are many areas in the city where you can secure your dream property.
 Foz do Douro is popular with families, given the spacious properties that have sweeping views of the Atlantic Ocean, and you’ll also find all the amenities you need on your doorstep.
 Vila Nova de Gaia is another excellent option for families.
 If you are looking to live in a quiet seaside town, you have many options close to Gaia.

 Across the city, you’ll find excellent options.
 Two that come to mind are Bonfim and Campanhã, two up-and-coming parts of the city offering high returns on investment.